talfstad/Braincorp-Tic-Tac-Toe/README.md

 **Design limitations:**
 This project puts code in the global namespace.
 Doing this is generally a very bad idea and hurts readability and maintainability.
 To amend this limitation it is suggested that this code is rewritten using the react/redux design patterns.

+## Browser Compatibility

+This app is currently only tested in Google Chrome 64.0.3282.186

 ## Authors

 * **Trevor Alfstad**